At Bruntcliffe Academy, attendance is our obsession!

 Maintaining an attendance record of 100% is a brilliant achievement and one that we are delighted to reward and celebrate.
 Students who achieve 100% attendance will be given a much deserved place in the 100% Attendance Club.
 Membership of the club entitles students to a range of rewards, including celebration activities, trips and pop up events throughout the year.

-A 100% Attendance Club pin badge is presented to students when they enter the club.
-It is expected that this badge is worn with pride at all times around the Academy.
+A 100% Attendance Club wrist band is presented to students when they enter the club.
+It is expected that this wrist band is worn with pride at all times around the Academy.
 This is a student’s pass to a raft of rewards and treats including a specially allocated queue in the dining room, ensuring priority and speedy serving at lunch and break times.

 We recognise 100% Attendance as being a huge achievement and one that needs significant reward and celebration!
 Therefore, only students with 100% Attendance will be granted access to the club.
 The 100% attendance club is a reward for those students who show resilience and excellent attitudes to school.
 We do, however, recognise that in some cases, absence from school is unavoidable.
 Examples include students being absent from school: